 Collect Recommendations from Your Employer or Past Landlords

 It’s normal that owners request recommendation letters from your employer or past landlords, so you can give an awesome first impression by collecting them and putting your recommendations letter in advance in your application, sometimes these steps create the impression that you’re in good shape and you want to do everything to turn the situation to your advantage

-Having a cosigner to guarantee rent payments can help build trust with landlords, especially if you’re a recent graduate moving into your first apartment, however this person needs to have a very good credit or the landlord is not better off than, before, right?
+Having a cosigner to guarantee rent payments can help build trust with landlords, especially if you’re a recent graduate moving into your first apartment, however, this person needs to have very good credit or the landlord is not better off than, before, right?